MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

     - If the images were
         - added to the Media-Catalog of WordPress or added together with thumbnails (see above) the 'srcset' is used for thumbnails.
         - Note: Only with 'srcset' the small icon on the leaflet map shows the thumb for the image on hover.
-        - Note for Lightroom-Users: I also wrote a Lightroom-Plugin to upload the images directly to the Wordpress-Catalog and do the whole process in one Click!
-All image-work, updates, change of title, development can be done in Lightroom and the same image with unchanged Wordpress-ID is updated.
+        - Note for Lightroom-Users: I also wrote a Lightroom-Plugin to upload the images directly to the WordPress-Catalog and do the whole process in one Click!
+All image-work, updates, change of title, development can be done in Lightroom and the same image with unchanged WordPress-ID is updated.
 The images in the fotorama-slider are updated automatically.
 Mind that ALL caches on the line from the server to your browser have to emptied for that.
 If you use a Plugin to convert jpg to webp the cache of this plugins must be emptied to show changed images in the slider.
     - Example-Folder

         ![folder_overview](./screen_folder1.png)